xiaohw7/cgmoi/README.md

 - Before measuring MOI, ensure screw securing removeable shaft is tightened to prevent any play when motor is turning.

-- FreeRTOS can be buggy which causes starting position of gyroscope to shift after repeatedly switching from mode 1 to mode 2.
-Hence it is recommended to position gyro chip above red tape before uploading `cgmoi.ino`.
-User can rotate top plate a set number of steps using `rotate_topplate.ino`.
-After code is uploaded, intructions will appear on serial monitor, user simply enter send the number of steps user wants the top plate to rotate.
+- FreeRTOS can be buggy which causes starting position of gyroscope to shift after repeatedly using mode 2.
+Hence it is recommended to position gyro chip above red tape using mode 3 before using mode 2 to measure angular acceleration.

 - There is a tendency for SPDT relay supplying power to stepper motor to get stuck in the close position despite the LED light being off and signal sent to it to disconnect.
 This may be because relay is only rated for 30V while power supply is at 36V.
 Tapping the blue box on the relay would help to disconnect it.
 User can tell if power had been disconnected by observing light on stepper motor driver.